Bazigar

 - Technology Adoption

-- Technology adoption is growing, particularly among youth, who use digital tools for education and cultural promotion.
+- Technology is gradually being adopted, particularly by the youth, for education and communication.

 - Hybrid Cultural Forms